jackdb/jackdb-heroku-plugin/README.md

 In case your browser does not open automatically the link is also printed for manual opening.

 No connection attempt is made until after you login and open the page in your browser.

+## Do I need to install JackDB?

+No. JackDB works entirely in your web browser.

 ## Is it secure?